taubyte/go-seer/README.md

 ```

 # Usage
-First start by creating an instance of seer
+First start by creating an instance of go-seer
 ```go
 s := New(SystemFS("config/"))
 ```

-Note that you can also use a virtual file system
+Note that you can also use a virtual file system.
 ```go
 import "github.com/spf13/afero"